About this Outport

 The Bristol Channel Outport was formed in Cardiff on the 28th August 1964, since then meetings have been held at least annually.
 In the last two decades with the close of Bristol and Cardiff Nautical colleges and the reduction of shipping into South Wales ports the meetings have become more social functions increasing to four per year.

-The Outport tries to maintain per person charges below £26.00 with Junior Associates and Apprentices still serving as Cadets free of charge.
+The Outport tries to maintain per person charges to an affordable rate with Junior Associates and Apprentices still serving as Cadets free of charge.
 We do not normally invite local dignitaries so as to avoid prohibitive costs.
-Normal attendance at functions is around the mid to high thirties.
+Normal attendance at functions is around the mid thirties.

-Our membership is 14 Liveryman, 40 full members (Members/Freeman), with presently 27 Associates and Apprentices.
-There are also some 20 regular paying guests and widows from the maritime world.
+We have a strong membership of all designations from Apprentices through to Livery.
+There are also some 20 regular paying guests and widows from the maritime community.

 Captain Rod McDonald MNM